 What Is a Disneyland MagicBand, and How Is it Used?

-Disneyland MagicBands are wearable tech bracelets that are worn on your wrist, like a watch.
+Disneyland MagicBands are wearable tech bracelets that are worn on your wrist, just like a watch.
 The MagicBand uses radio-frequency identification (RFID) electromagnetic fields.

 For hotel guests at Disney World, MagicBand can work as a room key.
 That feature does not work at Disneyland.
-We don't know if and when that will come to Disneyland Resort.
+We don't know if or when that function will come to Disneyland Resort.
 But you can already use the Disneyland app to unlock a room door at one of the Disneyland Resort hotels.

 What Is MagicBand+?